wmaynard/guild-service/README.md

 * Closed Guild: Player is added to the guild as an applicant.
 An officer must approve them before they become an official member.
 * Private Guild: Stubbed / not currently supported; will require an invitation to join a guild.

-Currently, guilds have no member cap (coming soon).
+Guild member cap is defined in Dynamic Config (`capacity`).
+The default value is 20.

 ```
 POST /join